 There are informal groups which meet for fellowship at various times; eg a Lent study group.

-As from April 2016 Plymtree became part of the Dunkeswell Mission Community.
+Plymtree is one of six parishes in the Dunkeswell Mission Community.